Skip to main content

 The best way to manage fatigue depends on how severe it is.

-If it’s an annoyance, but not necessarily severe, your cancer specialist may want you to keep taking Keytruda so you can keep receiving its benefits.
+If it’s an annoyance, but not necessarily severe, your cancer specialist may want you to keep receiving Keytruda so you can keep receiving its benefits.
 They may prescribe a short course of corticosteroids (steroids), such as prednisone, to see if that helps improve your energy levels.
 They may also want to check your lab work to see if anemia or an underactive thyroid could be contributing to fatigue.
+If you feel tired, taking a rest or a short nap can also sometimes help.

-If your fatigue feels bothersome or excessive, be honest with your provider.
+If fatigue feels bothersome or excessive, be honest with your prescriber.
 Symptoms of severe fatigue may include tiredness that doesn't get better with rest and limits your ability to care for yourself.
-In this case, your healthcare provider may suggest temporarily pausing Keytruda to see if it improves.
+In this case, your cancer specialist may suggest temporarily pausing Keytruda to see if it improves.

 2. Muscle and joint pain